-- 1. Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.(see 3.1 below). - 2.
+- 1. Children in Care and all previous children in care, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care because of being adopted.
+(See 3.1 below). - 2.
 Pupils who have a sibling already in attendance at the school, or paired junior school when the application is made and who will be still attending the school at the proposed admission date (see 3.2 below); - Pupils for whom a place at the school is essential on medical or social grounds as supported in writing by a medical practitioner or a social worker.
-(Applications will be subject to verification by the School Admissions and Appeals Team) (see 3.3 below);

-- 4. For applications to junior schools only.
+(Applications will be subject to verification by the Admissions & Education Sufficiency Manager) (see 3.3 below); - 4.
+For applications to junior schools only.
 Attendance by the child at the relevant paired infant school, when the application is made (see 3.4 below); - 5.
 For applications to voluntary controlled Church of England primary schools only.
-Up to 25% of places may be allocated as 'Church Places' to children, regardless of distance between home and school, whose parents are regular worshippers at a Christian church and whose application is supported in writing by the minister of the church where they worship (see 3.5 below); - 6.
-Distance between the home address and the school as measured in a straight line with those living closer to the school receiving the higher priority (see 3.6 below).
+Up to 25% of places may be allocated as 'Church Places' to children, regardless of distance between home and school, whose parents are regular worshippers at a Christian church and whose application is supported in writing by the minister of the church where they worship (see 3.5 below);

+6. Distance between the home address and the school as measured in a straight line with those living closer to the school receiving the higher priority (see 3.6 below).